jsnorek/NewsNow/README.md

 It displays a time-series plot of recorded temperatures.
 This also displays on the main app homepage.

+## Deployment Process
+This application is deployed on Render at this [site](https://e-commerce-product-aggregator.onrender.com/)

+The deployment process includes:

+1. Pushing changes to GitHub, triggering an automatic deployment on Render
+2. Setting environment variables in the Render dashboard
+3. Ensuring dependencies are included in `requirements.txt` for Render to install
+4. Ensuring your config.py file is set up correctly to distinguish between production and local development

+## Learnings from Building this Application
+- Deepened understanding of handling API calls, forms, and session management
+- Practiced database management including structuring and querying a database
+- Implemented Whoosh full-text search functionalities for advanced searching
+- Learned to create simple but effective data visualization
+- Practiced deployment with Render

 ### Example of database schema
 For Articles